-What exactly is vaginal yeast infection?
+What exactly is a vaginal yeast infection?

 A vaginal yeast infection is an infection caused by yeast (a type of fungus).
 Vaginal yeast infection is sometimes termed as yeast vaginitis, Candidal vaginitis, or perhaps Candidal vulvovaginitis.